SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_cpc_secondary_sdio_freertos/readme.md

      - Configure Wi-Fi (optional, can be done later).
      - Set Timezone to Asia/Kolkata and Keyboard layout to US.
      - Save settings by clicking the SAVE icon.
-7. Download the latest kernel version for RPI from the Raspberry pi official page.
+7. Download the v4.19 kernel version for RPI from the Raspberry pi from Github(https://github.com/raspberrypi/linux/tree/rpi-4.19.y).
 8. Click "WRITE", confirm with "YES".
 ```